jfdelgad/ETH-Tempus/README.md

 * Simple integration with your smart contract.
-* Allows for redrawal of the gas-cost not consumed during the call.
+* Allows for withdrawal of the gas-cost not consumed during the call.
 * Single or recurrent call to the contract.
 * Available on the Test Network (Rinkeby).
 * Avaylable in the main Network.